branaway/japidSamples/readme.txt

 Japid Samples

-This project contains 2 Japid sample projects.
+This project contains a few Japid sample projects.

 All the views are in the japidroot directory.